 Estate Planning in Missouri

-Why Utilize an Estate Planning Attorney?
+Why Utilize a Branson and Springfield Estate Planning Attorney?

 Estate planning is a process of determining WHO will receive your property and assets after your death and WHEN and HOW the transfer will occur.
-No matter how little or much a person owns every person has an estate; therefore, everyone needs to make a plan for how it will be distributed.
-This “distribution” takes into account all kinds of factors, including, but not necessarily limited to the age of the beneficiary, the beneficiary’s ability to manage money, the beneficiary’s marital status (and strength of the marriage), the beneficiary’s disability status, the likelihood a beneficiary may have a creditor, etc.
+No matter how little or much a person owns, every person has an estate; therefore, everyone needs to make a plan for how it will be distributed.
+This “distribution” takes into account all kinds of factors, including, but not necessarily limited to, the age of the beneficiary, the beneficiary’s ability to manage money, the beneficiary’s marital status (and strength of the marriage), the beneficiary’s disability status, the likelihood a beneficiary may have a creditor, etc.